Hypothesis testing

 • Teaching this course in summer

-• Fun fact: I’m a professional Saja Boy (Kpop Demon Hunter)
+• Fun fact: I’m a professional Saja Boy (Kpop Demon Hunters)

 Zito the GOAT